Survivorship Bias & Website Optimisation:

 Naturally they recommended that armour should be added to those areas that showed the most damage on the planes they assessed.
 But the statistician Abraham Wald pointed out that the study was suffering from survivorship bias.
 They had only considered aircraft that survived their missions as the bombers not included in the analysis had been shot down.

 Wald argued that the holes in the returning aircraft represented areas where a plane could take damage and still return home safely.
-Using his insight he recommend they reinforce the areas where returning planes showed no damage.
-Theses places he thought were likely to be the areas that if damaged would prevent a plane from returning safely home.
+Using his insight he recommend they reinforce the essential working parts of the plane, such as the engines, where returning planes largely showed no damage.
+Theses components were most likely to be the areas that if damaged would prevent a plane from returning safely home.

 What is survivorship bias?